Have something done

 We are not all perfect at everything and there are some jobs which are better done by other people.
 Let’s leave it to the professionals, shall we?

 Perhaps you are a great painter or ‘get a kick’ out of cleaning things.
-If that is not you or maybe you just do not have time to do everything, you might pay another person to paint your house or clean your car.
+If that is not you or if you just do not have time to do everything, you might pay another person to paint your house or clean your car.

 In this blog we are going to talk about how to communicate this in English.